lpsinger/ligo.skymap/docs/testing.rst

 There is a suite of weekly `acceptance tests`_ for BAYESTAR that check that the code reproduces localizations for past gravitational-wave events including GW170814 and GW170817 as well as populations of simulated events.
+See the `acceptance tests report`_ for the most recent build.

 Review
 ------